 2. Take someone special to a Candlelight Concert around Detroit

-- Candlelight: A Tribute to Taylor Swift – Aug 16
+- Candlelight: Tribute to Madonna – Aug 8

-- Candlelight Open Air: From Bach to the Beatles – Aug 28
+- Candlelight Open Air: Tribute to Fleetwood Mac – Aug 21

-- Candlelight Open Air: The Best of Hans Zimmer – Aug 28
+- Candlelight Open Air: Tribute to Adele – Aug 21

 It’s worth noting that all Candlelight Open Air events are taking place on the lakeside lawn at the Grosse Pointe War Memorial, a perfect venue to enjoy the dog days of Summer!